Preethikgowda/Dynamic-ChatBot/README.md

 ### Usage
 - Type your message in the input field and click "Send" to interact with the chatbot.
 - Chat history will be saved in the MongoDB database and can be viewed later.

+ ## Notes

+- Make sure to keep your API key confidential and do not share it publicly.

+- The chatbot uses the OpenAI GPT-3.5-turbo model for generating responses.
+You may need to adjust the model or API parameters based on your OpenAI subscription and API usage.

+- The code includes error handling for failed API requests or responses.
+If an error occurs, an error message will be displayed in the chat log.

 ### Project Structure
 ```